 The criminal court process can be overwhelming, but knowing what to expect can reduce some of the stress.
 In this article, our Pittsburgh criminal defense attorneys will explain what to expect at a preliminary hearing and the things that can happen with your case at one.
 After your arrest and arraignment, you will attend a preliminary hearing.
 This is the first opportunity for your Pennsylvania criminal defense attorney to get your charges dismissed.

+If you are searching for a Pennsylvania criminal defense attorney near you for your preliminary hearing, call Worgul, Sarna & Ness, Criminal Defense Attorneys today at (412) 281-2146, or contact us online to get started with a free and confidential consultation.
 When you work with our team of criminal defense attorneys, we will fight for your rights and work to get your freedom.
-Call Worgul, Sarna & Ness, Criminal Defense Attorneys today at (412) 281-2146, or contact us online to get started with a free and confidential consultation.

 What Is a Preliminary Hearing in Pennsylvania?